remblock/REMChain-Mainnet-Setup/README.md

 ssh-copy-id YOURUSERNAME@YOURIPADDRESS -p YOURPORTNUMBER
 ```

-> Your SSH keys will now be copied over to your remnode.
+> Your SSH keys will now be copied over to your server.

 ```
 sudo sed -i ‘s/PasswordAuthentication yes/PasswordAuthentication no/’ /etc/ssh/sshd_config